rcn-ee/ti-opencl/docs/sphinx-doc/source/standalone-app-diffs.rst

 If the size of the small heap is insufficient for your needs or you would like a heap in on-chip shared memory, We have added some additional built-in functions that allow you to create your own dynamically size heaps using a Buffer passed into your kernel.
-Please see :doc:`dsp-malloc-extension` for details.
+Please see :doc:`memory/dsp-malloc-extension` for details.

 ..
 Note::